ahmedsakr/wstrade-api/docs/data/README.md

 Data
 ===
-`data` module allows you to draw datasets from WealthSimple Trade endpoints that may be useful for your business logic, including:
+`data` module allows you to draw datasets from Wealthsimple Trade endpoints that may be useful for your business logic, including:
 * Exchange rates for USD/CAD
 * Extensive information about securities offered on the platform

 This module is currently limited, but has lots of room for growth in later versions.

-##### Note: All operations in `data` module require talking to WealthSimple Trade endpoints.
+##### Note: All operations in `data` module require talking to Wealthsimple Trade endpoints.
 So make sure you are authenticated through the [`auth`](/docs/auth/) module.

 <a id="#api-reference"></a>